 There comes a point when many tradespeople consider going out on their own.
-You’ve done the hard yards: aced your apprenticeship, got your qualification, worked the long hours...now it’s time to tackle a new challenge.
+You’ve done the hard yards: aced your apprenticeship, got your qualification, worked the long hours... now it’s time to tackle a new challenge: planning your own business.

 When you start a new business, the first step is said to be the hardest.
 While this is partly true, navigating the path to entrepreneurship has several stepping stones.
 Nail all of these, and the payoff can be well worth it.

-This guide is specifically for tradespeople thinking about starting a landscaping business or working as a self-employed landscaping contractor.
+This guide is specifically for tradespeople thinking about starting a landscaping business or working as self-employed landscaping contractors.
 It’s packed full of information, templates and steps – everything you need to know about turning your hands-on skills into a successful and profitable landscaping business.

 - Writing a landscaping business plan

 - Financing your landscaping business

 - Your responsibilities as a landscaping business

 - Build your business